-• In addition to course requirements, students must complete a master's project written on a research topic arising from their course-related interests and subject to approval by their advisor.
-This project can be a literature review, a teacher development literature review, or an empirical study, and is normally completed during the last semester of study.
+• In addition to course requirements, students must complete a mMaster's project written on a research topic arising from their course-related interests and subject to approval by their assigned advisor.
+This project can be a review of literature on a scholarly topic or a practice motivated review of literature.
+It is normally completed during the last semester of study.
+For more information, click here.